hello

-About
+About Us

-We are all about people: supporting, empowering, protecting and strengthening our community’s children and our elders.
 We’re committed to preparing the next generation of social workers with the skills, knowledge and values they need to improve the lives of others.

 The mission of the School of Social Work at NC State University is to prepare students for practice that addresses social, economic, cultural, demographic, and political changes affecting individuals, families, groups, communities and organizations.
 Through teaching, advising, research, and scholarship, the school emphasizes: